nakulbhandare/PlantWaterSystem/.github/ISSUE_TEMPLATE/test.md

 ---
-name: Task
+name: Task - AAA Principle
-about: A task template for smaller, actionable items
+about: A task template for actionable items using the AAA principle
 title: '[Task] - [short task title here]'
 labels: task
 assignees: ''